Eimji/EcoGnome_website/privacy-en.markdown

 ### Who has access to the User’s personal data?

-The data is neither collected nor stored and only the User has access to it (the data only remains in the User terminal).
+The data is neither collected nor stored and only the User can consult this data on his/her Terminal as part of the Service.

 ### Data Protection Officer contact details